kom93/test_task/README.md

 Run "composer require madcoda/php-youtube-api" before extension installation.
 Typical Magento 2 extensions installation.*
 You need to specify Youtube API key at module configuration page (Admin Dashboard -> Stores -> Configuration -> Kom Extensions -> Youtube Configuration).

+# Summary

+These extensions are developed only as a code examples, and should not be used at production.
+They are tested on Magento 2.2.3 version running on apache2 with PHP 7.1 as module, but should work on Magento 2.0.x - 2.3.x running on nginx/apache2 with PHP 5.6.x/7.x as well.

+\* Typical Magento 2 extensions installation:
+ - Upload module files to your server (directory MAGENTO_ROOT/app/code/Kom, create does not exist)
+ - Run ssh command "bin/magento setup:upgrade"
+ - Flush magento cache (from admin dashboard, or by using ssh command "bin/magento cache:flush")
+ - (Only for "production" deploy mode) Run ssh command "bin/magento setup:di:compile"
+ - (Only for "production" deploy mode) Run ssh command "bin/magento setup:static-content:deploy"